Wednesday, May 6, 2015

 I gathered dead grass from the lawn and put it into garbage bags.

-It was very hot so I decided to take a swim, I put on my swimsuit and went to our pool to swim.
+It was very hot, so I decided to swim.
+I put on my swimsuit and went to our pool.

-The boys swam the day before, so I thought the water could not be that cold.
-First I put my foot into the water then I got onto the float, the water was still pretty cold so I stayed on the float.
+The boys had swum the day before, so I thought the water could not be that cold.
+First, I put my foot into the water, then I got onto the float.
+The water was still pretty chilly, so I stayed on the float.

-The sun was hot so I did not stay in the water very long.
-I had a hard time getting out because we had not added the ladder.
+The sun was hot, so I did not stay in the water for long.
+I had difficulty getting out because we had not added the ladder.

-Today I walked outside and heard banging, there were men installing guard railing along the side of the new highway.
-Next door our neighbor was running his tractor for he raises fields of corn to sell.
+Today, I walked outside and heard banging.
+There were men installing guard railings along the side of the new highway.
+Next door, our neighbor was running his tractor, for he grows corn to sell.

-It was hard to have a relaxing day sitting by the swimming pool with all that commotion going on.
+It was hard to have a relaxing day by the swimming pool with all that commotion.

-I walked to the garden to see if any of our plants were coming up, the garden was very dry so I watered it.
+I walked to the garden to see if any of our plants were coming up.
+The garden was parched, so I watered it.

 Garden

-Today, while sitting on the deck I can hear, birds chirping, the wind blowing, feel the sun beaming down, and the sound of the turtle cleaning the pool.
+Today, while sitting on the deck, I can hear birds chirping, feel the wind blowing, feel the sun beaming down, and hear the sound of the turtle cleaning the pool.

 Deck and Pool

 In the distance, I hear metal against metal as the men install the guard railing.
-It has taken several years of work of hard work to lay the foundation for highway 43, they are in the finishing stages in making highway 43 a four-lane up to highway 64.
+It has taken several years of hard work to lay the foundation for Highway 43.
+They are in the final stages of converting Highway 43 to a four-lane highway up to Highway 64.

-I have spent many days listening and watching different crews work on the highway.
+I have spent many days listening to and watching different crews work on the highway.
+Red clover is planted along the left side of the road, which looks very pretty.
+Last year, I took several pictures of it.

-It will be many years in the making before highway 43 is completely finished and connected to Lawrence County Tennessee.
+It will be many years before Highway 43 is completely finished and connected to Lawrence County, Tennessee.

-Tennessee has four lanes to the Alabama State line, and this is a very busy highway which brings many Tennessean to Alabama visa Versa.
+Tennessee has four lanes to the Alabama State line, and this is a jam-packed highway that brings many Tennesseans to Alabama and vice versa.

-Tennessee, Georgia, Florida all have lotteries, Mississippi has casinos and Alabama has an Indian Casino which is controlled by the Indians.
+Tennessee, Georgia, and Florida all have lotteries.
+Mississippi has casinos, and Alabama has an Indian Casino that is controlled by the Indians.
 It would be nice to have a statewide lottery so Alabama would get the money instead of the states around us.

-Today, while sitting on my deck I am watching the wind blow, the grass as the wind blows the tall grass, it makes a rippling sound like the waves of the sea being tossed about.
+Today, while sitting on my deck, I am watching the wind blow the tall grass; it makes a rippling sound like the waves of the sea being tossed about.

-The trees reach out with their limbs as their leaves flutter in the wind as if to say shake my hand.
+The trees reach out with their limbs, and their leaves flutter in the wind as if to say, "Shake my hand."

 Annoying flies land on me as I try to write.